OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 information for veterans seeking housing.
 At the sametime, the team wondered how an initiative might instil hope and a sense of control to homeless veterans.

-Blue Star Landlords addresses both of these "how to" questions through a combination of supportive resources for both landlords and veterans, and a communications plan that raises awareness of their initiative while highlighting a community of allies for homeless veterans.
+Blue Star Landlords addresses both of these "how might we?" questions through a combination of supportive resources for both landlords and veterans, and a communications plan that raises awareness of their initiative while highlighting a community of allies for homeless veterans.